Assassination of Ninoy Aquino: Aftermath

 Bloodied safari jacket, pants (folded), belt, and boots worn by Aquino upon his return from exile are on permanent display at the Aquino Center in Tarlac.

 Aquino's death transformed the Philippine opposition from a small isolated movement to a massive unified crusade, incorporating people from all walks of life.
 The middle class got involved, the impoverished majority participated, and business leaders whom Marcos had irked during martial law endorsed the campaign – all with the crucial support of the military and the Catholic Church hierarchy.
 The assassination showed the increasing incapacity of the Marcos regime – Ferdinand was mortally ill when the crime occurred while his cronies mismanaged the country in his absence.
 It outraged Aquino's supporters that Marcos, if not masterminding it, allowed the assassination to happen and engineered its cover-up.
 The mass revolt caused by Aquino's demise attracted worldwide media attention and Marcos's American contacts, as well as the Reagan administration, began distancing themselves.
 There was a global media spotlight on the Philippine crisis, and exposés on Imelda's extravagant lifestyle (most infamously, her thousands of pairs of shoes) and "mining operations", as well as Ferdinand's excesses, came into focus.

 The assassination thrust Aquino's widow, Corazon, into the public eye.
 She was the presidential candidate of UNIDO opposition party in the 1986 snap election, running against Marcos.
 The official results showed a Marcos victory, but this was universally dismissed as fraudulent.
 In the subsequent People Power Revolution, Marcos resigned and went into exile, and Corazon Aquino became president.

 While no Filipino president has ever been assassinated, Benigno Aquino is one of three presidential spouses who had been murdered.
 Alicia Syquia-Quirino and three of her children were murdered by Imperial Japanese troops during the Battle of Manila in 1945, while Aurora Quezon was killed along with her daughter and son-in-law in a Hukbalahap ambush in 1949.

+After the assassination of Rolando Galman, his wife Lina Lazaro disappeared on January 29, 1984, and was never seen again.
+In 1985, a biographical film about Galman titled Anak Ko...
+Lando (lit.
+'My Son...
+Lando'), featuring his son Reynaldo, was produced and set for a theatrical release on August 1, but was halted by the Board of Censors for Motion Pictures in the evening prior.

-In late November 2024, once erstwhile ally Vice President Sara Duterte accused the whole Marcos family of masterminding the assassination, as part of the brewing political acrimony between her and President Bongbong Marcos,only son & namesake of Marcos Sr. The two ran in tandem and both won the 2022 Philippine presidential election.
-Duterte-Carpio is also close with the presidential sister Imee Marcos.
+In late November 2024, the Marcos family was accused by once erstwhile ally Vice President Sara Duterte of masterminding the assassination, as part of the brewing political acrimony between her and President Bongbong Marcos, only son and namesake of Marcos Sr. The two ran together under the UniTeam coalition and both won the 2022 Philippine presidential election.
+Duterte-Carpio is also close with the presidential sister Imee Marcos, who herself has been estranged from her brother and the whole Marcos family as a whole.